|

 Mac OS X (Xcode)

-See the Darwin instructions above for now (GNU-style install).
+Or see the Darwin instructions above (for a GNU-style install).

 2. wxD (wxc/wxd)